Payment gateway in an application

 - The Application contacts its Server and creates an order.

-- The Application creates a WebView component spanning as much of the display as possible and loads the payment gateway URL (redirect parameter) into it.
+- The Application creates a Web Content Display Component covering as much of the screen as possible and loads the payment gateway URL into it (the

 Extra attention

-- Just before redirection, it sends a post message that can be intercepted to hide the WebView.
+- immediately before redirection, a post message is sent, which can be intercepted to hide the Web Content Display Component,

-- Alternatively, the payer is redirected to a URL defined in the store configuration, which the Application should detect to hide the WebView.
+- alternatively, the payer is redirected to a URL defined in the merchant connection settings; the Application should react to this URL and hide the Web Content Display Component.

-As outlined in step 10, there are essentially two ways to determine that the payment has been completed and the WebView needs to be hidden:
+As described in step 10, there are two primary mechanisms by which it can be determined that the payment has been completed and the Web Content Display Component can be hidden:

-- Intercepting the sent post message,
+- interception of the received post message,

 Post message

-Before redirecting the payer away from the gateway, a post message is sent to provide information about the payment status.
-This message can be intercepted to hide the WebView.
+Immediately before the payer is redirected away from the payment gateway, a post message containing information about the payment status is sent.
+This message can be intercepted and used to trigger hiding of the Web Content Display Component.

 Structure of the post message: